timhagn/gatsby-background-image/packages/gatsby-background-image-es5/README.md

 ## How to Use with Art-Direction support

-`gatsby-background-image-es5` now supports showing different images at different breakpoints, which is known as [art direction](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Art_direction).
+`gatsby-background-image-es5` supports showing different images at different breakpoints, which is known as [art direction](https://developer.mozilla.org/en-US/docs/Learn/HTML/Multimedia_and_embedding/Responsive_images#Art_direction).
 To do this, you can define your own array of `fixed` or `fluid` images, along with a `media` key per image, and pass it to `gatsby-image`'s `fixed` or `fluid`